chaiexe/TryHackMe-Write-ups/Blue-Team/README.md

+# Blue-Team

-Blue-Team labs and defensive write-ups focusing on SOC, detection, and incident response projects.
+My Blue-Team labs and defensive write-ups, focusing on SOC, detection, and incident response projects.